zsparal/api-documentation/source/reference/v2/settlements-api/get-settlement.rst

 took place, and what invoice reference was used for it.

 Settlements will be transferred to your bank account with a ``reference``, for example ``1182161.1506.02``.
-You can use the :ref:`List settlements <v2/settlements-list>` endpoint to look up a settlement by reference.
+You can use the :doc:`List settlements </reference/v2/settlements-api/get-settlement>` endpoint to look up a settlement by reference.

 Parameters
 ----------